 Please be warned that this module is an intensive study period requiring considerable effort outside of the scheduled sessions.

-To provide an introduction to the content of the Computer Systems, Fundamentals of Computing, and Programming modules, from the MSc CS and MSc DS programmes.
+To provide an introduction to the content of the Computer Systems, Fundamentals of Computing, and Programming modules, from the MSc Computer Science and MSc Data Science programmes.